jreisinger/docs/notes/k8s/ingress.md

 * k8s's HTTP-based load balancing and "virtual hosting" system
 * at implementation level Ingress is different from pretty much any other k8s resource object
-* in particular it is split into 1) common resource specification (the Ingress object) and 2) a controller implemetation
+* in particular it is split into 1) common resource specification (the Ingress object) and 2) a controller implementation
 * there is no "standard" Ingress controller built into k8s - you have to pick and install one

 ## Nginx Ingress Controller